dmbarbour/glas/docs/GlasProg.md

 Beyond that, perhaps the only primitive data manipulations we need are dict take and put.
 These may be linear, too, e.g. treating it as a type error if put would overwrite existing content.
 Anything else can be implemented via accelerators.

 *Aside:* Register and handler names may overlap in theory, but doing so is confusing and hinders independent translation.
 In practice, such overlap is unlikely to happen by accident, and a compiler can raise an error when it does occur.

+### Data Manipulation

+In an older version of glas, I had dictionary 'take' and 'put' operations on dynamic bitstring labels:

+* `%take` - "rl-vr" given a radix trie and bitstring label, extract the value and the radix tree minus the label.
+This is equivalent to '%fail' if no such label exists.
+* `%put` - "vrl-r" given a value, radix trie, and label, add the value to the radix tree at the label.
+This will diverge if it overwrites existing tree structure.

+However, I'm not too satisfied here.
+I'd prefer to go even more primitive, with .

+, like my older ao, where we manipulate data only in terms of individual bits and pairs.
+With these, implementing take and put might involve an unbounded stack or some form of intermediate zipper representation.

 ### Data Abstraction